Quacker0/sea-of-thieves-tracker/README.md

 How to update
-extract zip file into application directory or new directory and copy db.sqlite into new directory
+extract zip file into application directory or extract into new directory and copy db.sqlite into new directory